NEWS: Are Mortgage Rates Going Down? [December 2025]

 Are Mortgage Rates Going Down Now?

-Now that the Bank of England base rate has been reduced, it's likely that mortgage rates will begin to drop across the board.
+Since the Bank of England base rate drop back in August, we have seen rates gradually drop across the board.
 Fixed rates are beginning to drop under 4% again already, and we could see further reductions depending on whether and when another base rate cut is expected.

 Last year, the demand for mortgages was lower, with many prospective buyers holding off until the market was more stable and many would-be buyers simply unable to afford homes amid the elevated costs.
 Because of this, lenders became more competitive over the smaller mortgage demand, lowering results to attract business.